What Name Do We Put On The Jersey?

 A trademark is different from a trade name.
 A trademark is used to protect a brand name, which can also be your trade name if you are using it to identify products and services.
-For instance, Coca Cola is both a trade name (the name of the business) and its products.
+For instance, Coca Cola is both a trademark (the name of the business) and a trade name for a line of products.

 If you plan to do business only in Washington State, you can file your trademark with the Secretary of State.
 If your business will be regional or national, you may want to register it with the U.S. Patent and Trademark Office.
 This is something that should be handled by an intellectual property or trademark attorney, as the process can be cumbersome and exacting.